Understanding a linear model

 [1] 7.993606e-15

-5.1 Genotype means including the missing (reference) level
+5.1 Genotype means including the missing (baseline) level

 # beta currently has: (Intercept), block2, block3, gen2, gen3, gen4